0xETX/CTF-Writeups/RationalExpressions/RationalExpressions.md

 ![alt-text](https://github.com/0xETX/ISSessions-2021-CTF/blob/main/RationalExpressions/Images/woo.PNG "The correct URL is revealed!")
 *Figure 2.7: The malicious URL detected by RegEx*
 As seen in Figure 2.7, a single URL is displayed, just as we hoped!
 Following the instructions.txt, we now have our flag: **FLAG{ffec78f98d}**.

+## Final Comments
+As demonstrated above, RegEx is an immensely powerful tool that can quickly filter through colossal amounts of data to match *exactly* what you are looking for.
+By mastering your skill, you will notice considerable growth in what you are able do in terms of data analysis and even programming.